 Simple English definitions for legal terms

-Read a random definition: study release
+Read a random definition: trial by combat

 A key employee is someone who is paid a salary and is among the top 10% highest paid employees within 75 miles of their workplace.
 If an employer needs to, they can deny job restoration to a key employee if it would cause serious financial harm to the company.
 This is according to the Family and Medical Leave Act.